photolaundry/noritsu-with-frontier-keys/README.md

 Also, the [Z] and [C] keys can be used to bump up/down the sliders in the DSA menu.

 ## Alternate bindings
-If you would rather have the keys match the Noritsu's YMCD button order, and have Q go up and A go down, download and run the `quick_keys_for_noritsu.ahk` file instead.
+If you would rather have the keys match the Noritsu's YMCD button order, and have Q go up and A go down, download and run [this file](quick_keys_for_noritsu.ahk) instead.
 The keybindings are:

 | Key | Effect |
 |-----|--------|